theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

 * Basic support for accessing filesystem paths and reading files
   * Only needed when reading a AOT pre-compiled WASM module from a file for purposes of deserialization
 * Multitasking
-  * Full preemption is essentially required, as cooperative multitasking would require a significant rework of `wasmtime`
+  * Full preemption is essentially required, as cooperative multitasking would require a significant rework of Wasmtime
 * Thread-Local Storage (TLS), see [prior post](../../../2022/02/03/wasmtime-progress-update.html#supporting-thread-local-storage-on-theseus)
   * TLS via the `thread_local!()` macro is used to statefully handle traps and support stack unwinding during execution of native WASM module code
 * Stack access